 Should You Use the “Wake to Sleep” Method to Lengthen Naps?

-At The Baby Sleep Site, we do our best to empower parents in their sleep training decisions and to remain judgement-free when it comes to offering advice.
+At The Baby Sleep Site, we do our best to empower parents in their sleep training decisions and to remain judgment-free when it comes to offering advice.
 “Wake to sleep” is obviously a very gentle method that would support a no-cry sleep training philosophy.
-If you’re a mom with a very young (or newborn) baby, or if you have a strong aversion to any amount of crying, “wake to sleep” might be a good option for you to try (doesn’t hurt to try!).
-In those early months (when it’s too soon to begin any real sleep training but you’re so tired you feel like you might fall asleep driving your precious cargo around), it helps to have every tool available in your toolbox!
+If you’re a parent with a very young (or newborn) baby, or if you have a strong aversion to any amount of crying, “wake to sleep” might be a good option for you to try.
+(It doesn’t typically hurt to try!)
+In those early months (when it’s too soon to begin formal sleep training, but you’re so tired you feel like you might fall asleep driving your precious cargo around), it helps to have every tool available in your toolbox!

-For her, “wake to sleep” was a nice solution to her problem, since her son was still too young for actual sleep training.
+For her, “wake to sleep” was a nice solution to her problem, especially since her son was still too young for formal sleep training.
 The “wake to sleep” method can be a good way to help your newborn nap longer.